harrypmdev/liars-dice/README.md

 The Liar's Dice Club is a functional and complete website.
 There are however some features that can be implented in the future to improve user experience.

 1. **Starting Dice Selector**
-    - Include a selector on page.html which allows users to choose how many dice each player will start with.
+    - Include a selector on `page.html` which allows users to choose how many dice each player will start with.
     - Many real life Liar's Dice players start their games with five dice, and would likely prefer to change the game to this version if possible.
 2. **Difficulty Selector**
-    - Include a selector on page.html which allows users to choose between different difficulty settings for the Liar's Dice Game.
+    - Include a selector on `page.html` which allows users to choose between different difficulty settings for the Liar's Dice Game.
-    - Variables that determine the opponent's behavior are already established in the createOpponentResponse() function in script.js, so a selector which alters this may not be require too much extra code.
+    - Variables that determine the opponent's behavior are already established in the `createOpponentResponse()` function in `script.js`, so a selector which alters this may not be require too much extra code.
     - The hardest difficulty could 'cheat' and factor in the player's dice like a real life player, effectively calling their opponent's bluffs.
 3. **Online Multiplayer**
-    - Include an option on play.html to play online with other real life players.
+    - Include an option on `play.html` to play online with other real life players.
     - This would require much more functionality than the website currently includes.
 4. **Gallery**
-    - Include a third html page, gallery.html, that has a gallery of images of the Liar's Dice Club meeting.
+    - Include a third HTML page, `gallery.html`, that has a gallery of images of the Liar's Dice Club meeting.
     - This would show new visitors that the club is welcoming and encourage them to attend.

 ## Manual Testing